Leroy & Stitch: Plot

 As the team is again honored by the alliance for their victory, Stitch, Jumba and Pleakley ask to return to Earth with Lilo.
-The Grand Councilwoman grants this and reinstates Gantu as the captain of the Armada, with Reuben as a galley officer.
-Back on Earth, Lilo sets up for one last ʻohana photo with her family and Mertle.
-In a final scene, Hämsterviel, who is frustrated because his plan failed, is reincarcerated by the Amarda for his crimes in the movie with the Leroys in cells surrounding his.
+The Grand Councilwoman grants this and reinstates Gantu as the captain of the Armada and new commander of the BRB-9000.
+Gantu names Reuben his new galley officer.
+Back on Earth, Lilo sets up for one last ʻohana photo with her family and Mertle to complete her scrapbook.
+In a final scene, a re-incarcerated Hämsterviel is shown with the Leroys in cells surrounding his.
 During the credits, a nearly-full list of Jumba's experiments is shown.
 (Note: The list shows only the experiments from Experiment 001, Shrink, to Experiment 626, Stitch.
 It does not include Experiment 627 (who is mentioned when Jumba suggests that Hämsterviel just numbers Leroy as 627, only for Gantu to remind Jumba that 627 was already created), Experiment 628 (who only appeared at the end of the episode "627" in pod form), 629/Leroy (who wasn't officially numbered 629 until 2020 through a special one-off chapter of the manga Stitch & the Samurai), Skunkuna (an unnumbered experiment from Stitch! who is said to have been made by Hämsterviel, contradicting Jumba being the experiments' creator) and Experiment 000 (an experiment who was introduced in Stitch! as the predecessor to all of the other experiments).
 Furthermore, 275/Tickle-Tummy, an experiment who was introduced in "Snafu", was accidentally left off the list; her number in the list was taken by Wormhole, an experiment who was later introduced in Stitch! and is actually numbered as Experiment 272.)